jaokim/inside-java-dumpster/Client/readme.md

 * The Destination decides which service in the BusinessLogic layer should handle the payload.
 * Besides all columns from a logline, the payload can have a body of data attached to it.
 The kind of data is decided based on the destination; this can be text data, image data, or something else.
 See [PaylodDataGenerator](src/main/java/inside/dumpster/client/impl/PayloadDataGenerator.java).

+:grey_exclamation: If a BusinessLogic service consumes a certain type of data, a mapping has to be added in the [PaylodDataGenerator](src/main/java/inside/dumpster/client/impl/PayloadDataGenerator.java).

 ## Client implementations

 There are currently two clients available: